Baw Baw Culture and Connection Precinct

 • Plaza and pedestrian connection to the West Gippsland Arts Centre.

-Note: The main display image shown is a design concept only and subject to change.
+Note: The display image and flythrough video shown are design concepts only and may be subject to change.

 Why do we need a new library and arts space?

-The current Warragul library is in a small and ageing building with limited space for popular programs and larger events.
+The current Warragul Library is housed in a small aging building, limiting the services and programs it can offer.
 The building design is not well suited to meet accessibility needs for people with disabilities and is non-compliant with current Australian accessibility standards.
-Amenities are inadequate and inconvenient, with the current accessible bathroom requiring access via the staff back office.

 Click on the image to view and enlarge a letter of support from 10-year-old local library member Claudia.